Code-the-Dream-School/ctd-react-sparrow/README.md

 ## Similar to React JS managing variables state, TodoApp - TheMatrix helps to manage your state of mind when creating and managing your activity.

 My favorite movies help me to focus my mind and set me in a creative mode.
+For enhancing visual effects, I can easily enlarge the movie images in a full-screen modal by clicking on them and on the top banner.